Esther2524/autograder_documentation/README.md

     # Verify the result is a list
     self.assertIsInstance(result, list, "The return type of function get_neighbourhood_with_most_parks() should be a list.")

     # Verify the result matches the expected output
-    # Verify the result matches the expected output
     self.assertEqual(result, expected_result, f"The return type of function get_neighbourhood_with_most_parks() is correct (list), but the elements inside the list are not as expected.
 Expected {expected_result} but got {result}. \
 Ensure your function correctly identifies the neighbourhood(s) with the most parks.")